simplevisa/api-docs/source/index.html.md

 Here is the flow of events that developers most commonly follow when using our API:

-- To see if an authorization is possible, request a [authorization quote](http://).
+- To see if an authorization is possible, request an [application quote](#get-requirements-and-quote).
 This endpoint takes in two countries and returns a fee, ETA, and other information about a potential authorization.
-- After you have evaluated whether the quoted price and authorization estimate meets your needs, you can [create an authorization](http://).
+- After you have evaluated whether the quoted price and authorization estimate meets your needs, you can [prepare an application](#prepare-an-application).
-- While an authorization is in progress, you can track its status in real-time in the developer dashboard, by [polling the API](http://), or with [webhooks](http://).
+- While an authorization is in progress, you can track its status in real-time in the developer dashboard, by polling the API, or with webhooks.

 ## Requests